BinarCode/laravel-restify/docs-v2/content/en/quickstart.md

-Laravel Restify has a few requirements you should be aware of before installing:
+Laravel Restify has a few requirements that you should be mindful of before installing:

 <list :items="[
   'PHP >= 8.0',
+  'Laravel Framework >= 8.0 for Restify <= 6.x',
-  'Laravel Framework >= 8.0'
+  'Laravel Framework >= 9.0 for Restify >= 7.x'
 ]">
 </list>